MattA9K/Django-REST-CRUD-Angular/README.md

 There is no CSS theme such as Bootstrap or Material Design in this repo.
 This is for developers who wish to add their own.

 ##### BEST DEV ENVIRONMENT

+This repo is inteded to work best with both WebStorm and PyCharm.

+##### Pycharm

+Open root repo folder as a project

+##### WebStorm

+Open /static/ as a project, and also open /static/index.html